Building a Successful Croquet Club

 It helps to have the club within an attractive landscape.
 Nobody wants to play against an industrial backdrop.

-Sharing a sports ground has many attractions - shared facilities, available of maintenance staff and possibly equipment.
+Sharing a sports ground has many attractions - shared facilities, availability of maintenance staff and possibly equipment.
 It also has recruitment advantages - for instance attracting players from the nearby tennis club.
 However, it can also carry disadvantages, such as competing for space.

 3. Lawns and Facilities

-If you start with a reasonably flat piece of grassland it is possible to get this up a basic playing standard with little more than weed-killing, over-seeding, top-dressing, fertilising and regular cutting.
-For instance, turning a rough football pitch into a couple of croquet lawns will generally take three to six months (depending on season) and about £1000-1500.
+If you start with a reasonably flat piece of grassland it is possible to get this up to a basic playing standard with little more than weed-killing, over-seeding, top-dressing, fertilising and regular cutting.
+For instance, turning a rough football pitch into a couple of croquet lawns will generally take three to six months (depending on the season) and about £1000-1500.

-In general it is better to get the club established, with a revenue stream, before trying to lay new, high quality lawns.
+In general, it is better to get the club established, with a revenue stream, before trying to lay new, high-quality lawns.

 Of course, the playing surface is only a part of the story.
 You also need to consider croquet equipment, a shelter and storage facilities.
 Along with these comes the need for security.
 If you have to buy a lawnmower that is a further considerable outlay, even if it is second-hand.

 There are some shortcuts, such as using a string boundary instead of having a white-lining machine.